 Millionaires' Tax: NJ's 10.75% top rate on income over $1 million is among the highest in the nation.
 Combined with the 37% federal rate, NJ millionaires face a marginal rate of approximately 47.75% on income above $1 million.

-Tax Liability for Business Owners
+How Is Tax Liability Calculated for Different Business Owner Types?

 Sole Proprietors and Single-Member LLCs